 2015 declared as International Year of Evaluation

-The aim of designating 2015 as the International Year of Evaluation is to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels.
+The aim of designating 2015 as the International Year of Evaluation was to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels.

 EvalYear, a Global Initiative of Coordinated Local Action

-EvalYear will position evaluation in the policy arena, by raising awareness of the importance of embedding monitoring and evaluation systems in the development and implementation of the forthcoming Sustainable Development Goals, and all other critical local contextualized goals, at the international and national levels.
-EvalYear is about taking mutual responsibility for policies and social action through greater understanding, transparency, and constructive dialogue.
+EvalYear aimed to position evaluation in the policy arena, by raising awareness of the importance of embedding monitoring and evaluation systems in the development and implementation of the forthcoming Sustainable Development Goals, and all other critical local contextualized goals, at the international and national levels.
+EvalYear was about taking mutual responsibility for policies and social action through greater understanding, transparency, and constructive dialogue.

 Building EvalYear Together

-In the spirit of the EvalPartners Guiding Principles, EvalYear will bring together diverse stakeholders into a movement designed to mobilize the energies and enhance the synergy of existing and new monitoring and evaluation initiatives at international and national levels.
+In the spirit of the EvalPartners Guiding Principles, EvalYear aimed to bring together diverse stakeholders into a movement designed to mobilize the energies and enhance the synergy of existing and new monitoring and evaluation initiatives at international and national levels.

-EvalYear invites innovation at many levels: methods of engagement and capacity building, peer-to-peer exchanges, use of technology for communications and scale up, and involvement of new partners.
+EvalYear invited innovation at many levels: methods of engagement and capacity building, peer-to-peer exchanges, use of technology for communications and scale up, and involvement of new partners.

-EvalYear will bring together a strategic partnership of committed individuals and organizations around the world for coordinated action to promote evaluation as a catalytic intervention for better human development.
+EvalYear brought together a strategic partnerships of committed individuals and organizations around the world for coordinated action to promote evaluation as a catalytic intervention for better human development.

 2015 is the year when the Millennium Development Goals (MDGs) will be replaced by a new set of internationally agreed goals, most likely to be called Sustainable Development Goals (SDG).
 While the MDGs drove a global vision on human development and facilitated its implementation and monitoring, a comprehensive evaluation of what has been achieved has not been carried out so far.
 In part this is because the country level building blocks for such a review were not available.
 It is now widely acknowledged that national development policies and programs should be informed by evidence generated by country-led monitoring and evaluation systems, rather than donor-led ones, while ensuring policy coherence at regional and global level.